jerhadf/evi-evals/README.md

 **Format**: simple website using the TypeScript SDK, Next.js, deployed on vercel.
 With a text box for the chat ID and a text box for the users task completion criteria and We'll have to figure out some way to manage authentication because You can only access chats if you're using the API key that's associated with those chats but we Don't want them to have to paste in their API key directly into their website So figure out some way do that.

 **UI**: Create the website with v0 or other AI website generator with a detailed prompt.
-Style should be functional, minimalist, elegant.
+Style should be simple, functional, minimalist, elegant.
 Fairly sharp lines, slightly rounded corners on boxes.

-Think of UI for other things.
+- Use the next.js app router pattern to add these as appropriate API routes for the prototype.
+Use good design patterns that will look good and be efficient and effective.
+- Use the vercel AI SDK for all interaction with LLMs - https://sdk.vercel.ai/docs/introduction.
+AI SDK standardises structured object generation across model providers with the generateObject and streamObject functions.
+You can use both functions with different output strategies, e.g. array, object, or no-schema, and with different generation modes, e.g. auto, tool, or json.
+You can use Zod schemas, Valibot, or JSON schemas to specify the shape of the data that you want.
+Use this for structured outputs with Zod schemas.

 ## Extensions / next steps